basu26/Mountain-Pine-mapping/README.md

 | `notebooks/04_feature_selection_leakage_free.ipynb` | Feature selection performed within each CV fold; produces `selected_features_final.csv` | Methods — Feature selection |
 | `notebooks/05_spatial_validation.ipynb` | Polygon-grouped split (base method) + spatial-block CV sweep, 1–25 km | Methods — Spatially-independent validation |

-## Which files produce the reported numbers

-- **Reported model accuracy / uncertainty:** notebooks **04** (feature selection) and **05** (spatial validation).
-These are the numbers in the manuscript.
-- **Deployed yearly maps:** notebook **03** trains the Random Forest on the 30-feature set fixed by notebook 04 and classifies each mosaic.
-The in-notebook training accuracy in 03 is **not** the reported performance — it is only the fit used to generate the rasters.

-This separation is deliberate: selection and validation are evaluated within cross-validation and with spatially independent splits; deployment uses the committed feature list.

 ## Order of execution